Hawkeye (1994 TV series): Episodes

-In the 18th century during the war between French and British troops, the man of the woods Hawkeye helps Elizabeth Shields, an Englishwoman, to deliver her husband from the French.
+In the 18th century during the war between French and British troops, frontier woodsman Hawkeye helps Elizabeth Shields, an Englishwoman, to deliver her husband from the French.
 The action takes place in the Hudson Valley.

 Home media

-On March 22, 2011, Mill Creek Entertainment released Hawkeye: The Complete Series on DVD in Region 1.

-In June 2022, Visual Entertainment re-released Hawkeye - The Complete Series on DVD in Region 1.
+On March 22, 2011, Mill Creek Entertainment released Hawkeye – The Complete Series on DVD in Region 1.
+In June 2022, Visual Entertainment re-released Hawkeye – The Complete Series on DVD in Region 1.